Class Teachers in UKS2: Mrs Joyce (Class 6), Miss Shallcross (Class 5/6) and Miss Court (Class 5)

-Support Staff: Mrs Lloyd and Mrs Rawlinson.
+Support Staff: Mrs Lloyd, Mrs Rawlinson & Mrs King

 To consolidate our knowledge on this term’s topic ‘Can a Leopard change its spots?’ the children went on a visit to Yorkshire Wildlife Park.
 During the visit the children got the chance to explore the park and take part in an educational session which looked at Animal Habitats and Adaptation.